RussellJerome/UnrealModLoader/README.md

 # Unreal Engine Mod Loader Development Branch
-A tool used to load Blueprint mods for Unreal Engine 4 games
+A tool used to load Blueprint and basic SDK based C++ Mods for Unreal Engine 4 games

 # WARNING
 This branch of the Unreal Mod Loader is currently under development and is NOT stable.
 Use this version at your own risk.